 Once you've finished the tasks listed above, you're ready to start implementing GCM.
 Here is an overview of the basic steps:

-- Implement an application server (the "3rd-party application server") to interact with your chosen GCM connection server.
-The app server sends data to a GCM-enabled Android client application via the GCM connection server.
+- Implement an app server (the "3rd-party app server") to interact with your chosen GCM connection server.
+The app server sends data to a GCM-enabled Android client app via the GCM connection server.
 For more information about implementing the server side, see Implementing GCM Server.

 - Write your client app.
-This is the GCM-enabled Android application that runs on a device.
+This is the GCM-enabled Android app that runs on a device.
 See Implementing GCM Client for more information.